 You can certainly make this dish with frozen peas and/or mini potatoes when garden fresh peas and new potatoes are out of season.

-Creamed Garden Peas and New Potatoes
+Get the Recipe: Creamed Peas and Potatoes

 - 12 small new potatoes

-- 1 cup fresh garden peas can use frozen if out of season
+- 1 cup fresh garden peas, can use frozen if out of season

 - 1 Tbsp. salted butter

-- 2 Tbsp. red onion finely chopped, can use yellow onions
+- 2 Tbsp. red onion, finely chopped, can use yellow onions

 - 1 Tbsp. flour

 - Start water boiling in two medium-large saucepans on your stovetop.
 Add peas to boiling water.
 Don't salt, but add a pinch of sugar to the water.
 Cook until just tender, 3-5 minutes.
 Drain and set aside.
 Unless potatoes are really tiny, cut in half.
 Cook in salted boiling water until tender, about 10 minutes (test with a knife).
 Drain and set aside.